Franco-Flemish double-manual harpsichord,

 These roller bars are connected, in turn, to a set of coupler bars which transfer the motion to a series of external rocker bars.

 The catalogue entry tells us that, in 1927, it had four rows of jacks, whereas it only had 3 rows in 2002 when it came to my workshop.
-Here, it is stated that the registers were 'controllable by hand-stops' and two of these are visible at the left-hand (bass) side of the keywell.
+In this catalogue entry, it is stated that the registers were 'controllable by hand-stops' and two of these are visible at the left-hand (bass) side of the keywell.
 These also did not survive to 2002.
-In addition it is clear that there are no knee-lever pommels visible below the stand to indicate that it had a genouillère system in 1927, and so the genouillère must have already been removed by Tomasini or Arnold Dolmetsch prior to the taking of this photograph.
-Given that Dolmetsch completely removed the genouillère on the 1764/83 Goermans/Taskin harpsichord in the Russell Collection of Early Keyboards at the University of Edinburgh and replaced it with a pedal system, it seems highly probable that it was also Arnold Dolmetsch who removed the genouillère from this instrument as well.
+In addition it is clear that there are no knee-lever pommels visible below the stand to indicate that it had a genouillère system in 1927.
+Therefore the genouillère must have already been removed by Tomasini or Arnold Dolmetsch prior to the taking of this photograph.
+Given Tomasini is well-known for his ethical (even by modern standard) and conservative restoration practices, and that Dolmetsch completely removed the genouillère on the 1764/83 Goermans/Taskin harpsichord in the Russell Collection of Early Keyboards at the University of Edinburgh and replaced it with a pedal system, it seems highly probable that it was also Arnold Dolmetsch who removed the genouillère from this instrument as well.

-I am extremely grateful to Brian Blood who discovered the description and image in the 13 May, 1927 Sotheby's London sale catalogue, and for pointing these out to me and for sending me the above images.
+I am extremely grateful to Brian Blood who discovered the description and image in the 13 May, 1927 Sotheby's London sale catalogue.
+He kindly pointed these out to me and sent me the above images.